electric-sql/electric/website/product/cloud/sign-up.md

 ## Next steps

-In the meantime, you may like to [#say-hello on Discord](https://discord.electric-sql.com) and check out our guides on installing locally and self-hosting in the meantime.
+In the meantime, you may like to [#say-hello on Discord](https://discord.electric-sql.com) and check out our guides on installation and self-hosted deployment.

 <div class="actions cta-actions page-footer-actions left">
   <div class="action hidden-xs">